SAP-samples/teched2025-XP267/exercises/ex2/README.md

 Within Health Monitoring Overview, click on **Monitoring**
 ![](./images/02-18.png)

-Click on your SAP BTP Cloud Foundry environment `XP267_OXX_CF` (as per the usernam assigned to you, in example, XP267_001_CF)
+Click on your SAP BTP Cloud Foundry environment `XP267_OXX_CF` (as per the username assigned to you, in example, XP267_001_CF)
 ![](./images/02-19.png)

-You will open the **Metrcis Overview** screen in Health Monitoring.
+You will open the **Metrics Overview** screen in Health Monitoring.
 Within the very same screen, scroll-down to **Other Metrics** section and you will find the metric you just had pushed - `space.memory.utilization` with the respective values pushed by SAP Automation Pilot.

-Congrats - you can now feed directly your Obserbavility platform with any metric you might wish to bring in.
+Congrats - you can now feed directly your Observability platform with any metric you might wish to bring in.
 ![](./images/02-20.png)

-_**Optional:**_
+_**Hint - Optional:**_

 From this screen, you could click on a metric such as `space.memory.utilization` to view additional details — including its **information**, **rating**, and **current value**.
 Click on the **History** button to explore historical trends.
 ![](./images/02-21.png)

 > 💡 **Note:**
-> In your environment, there might be **no historical data available** yet.
+> Your environment might not yet show historical data,** so this view may differ.**
 > However, this feature allows you to analyze how a metric’s value changes over time once multiple data entries are collected, providing deeper operational insights.
+Example screenshot - in your environment you don't have historical data and therefore such an image won't be possible to be displayed now.

 ![](./images/02-22.png)